Investment products are not insured by the FDIC, are not deposits, and may lose value.

 This premium structure reflects the additional volatility of smaller companies.

-Market Cap Segments chart
+Chart of the Market Cap Segments

 International and Emerging Markets